 That’s all you have to know about Flat rate configuration.
 Set your prices and you’re ready to sell!

 Flat rate is not the only option.
-You can use Flexible Shipping – the table rate shipping plugin.
-In short, table rate shipping method is very useful when you sell products of different sizes and weights.
-If Flat rate is not enough for you, then Flexible Shipping is an answer to your needs.
+You can also use table rate shipping.
+In short, the table rate shipping method is very useful when you sell products of different sizes and weights.
+Then, the final cost of a shipment is based on these factors.
+It is the most flexible way to manage shipping methods and costs.

 The best Table Rate Shipping for WooCommerce.
 Period.
 Create shipping rules based on weight, order totals or item count.